SkunkHeadedPunk/Mini-Project/README.md

 Encoder-1.4.1.zip: Arduino Library containing an accurate way to read encoders.
 Including this library is necessary to properly read the rotary   encoders using the Arduino.

 Arduino Motor Driver Shield Datasheet: Datasheet and user guide for the Pololu Dual MC33926 Motor Driver Shield used to control motors using the Arduino.

+FinalArduinoCode.ino: Final implementation of the motor control.
+Takes a quadrant value from the Pi and moves the motor to the desired location.

+FinalPiCode.py: Final implementation of Pi code.
+Uses computer vision techniques to determine a quadrant location of the Aruco marker, then sends the quadrant value to the Arduino.